faustc908/ExpenseApp-Server/README.md

 API endpoints for the back end include:

-    POST to '/recipe' to add a user recipe to the database PUT to '/recipe' to update a recipe you already submitted GET to '/recipe' to get all of the recipes stored DELETE to '/recipe' to delete unwanted recipes from database
+    POST to '/expense' to add a user note to the database PUT to '/expense' to update a note you already submitted GET to '/expense' to get all of the notes stored DELETE to '/expense' to delete unwanted notes from database

 Front end:
 React.js/CSS3/HTML5/Jest/Enzyme